 The accompanying Notice of Annual Meeting of Shareholders and Proxy Statement describe the business to be conducted at the Annual Meeting.
-Also included are a WHITE proxy card and postage-paid return envelope. <a href="https://www.white.nc/white.n
+Also included are a WHITE proxy card and postage-paid return envelope.
+WHITE proxy cards are being solicited on behalf of the Board of Directors of Hasbro.